Lumonike/Levis-Judex/README.md

 EMAIL_PASS=[enable 2FA on google, next make new app password in security settings, use that here.
 It should look like "aaaa bbbb cccc dddd"]
 BASE_URL=url for your webpage, i.e localhost:3000
 ```
+6. Change the constant in `problems/getServer.js` to be the server you're hosting on
+7. Make a `submissions` folder in `problems/test` (we will probably make it so it's already there)
 6. Run `sudo node server.js` to initialize the server
 7. The test problem can be found in `localhost:3000/problems/test/`
 8. [optional] make a online-judge service as shown: